mshuaic/ConcurrentQueue/ReadMe.md

 on this implementation, However, the benchmark contradicts my expectation.
 1) The implementation could be wrong.
 2) Because it is total queue, methods exit immediately when condition fail.
 In non-blocking queue, because the second CAS(), it put all add() operations in busy waiting, and remove() is depended on add()'s completion.
 Atomic operations take more time to finish.
-This may be the reason that blocking queue outperforms non-blocking in benchmark.
+This may be the reason that non-blocking queue does not outperform blocking in benchmark.

 #### Difficulties
   * To build a non-blocking queue, essentially we need to assign content and move index and perform these two operations in